 - 1975: Senators John Sparkman (D-AL) and George McGovern (D-SD) visited Cuba and met with government officials.

 - 1983: Sen. Ted Kennedy (D-MA) sent emissaries to Russia to convey that he would quash Reagan’s anti-Soviet foreign policy if the Soviets would help Kennedy in his campaign against Reagan in 1984.
-Not only does that undercut foreign policy, but also Kennedy was asking the Soviets to support his campaign?
-WHAT.THE.F@$%?
+Not only does that undercut foreign policy, but also Kennedy was asking the Soviets to support his campaign? [email protected]$%?

 - 1984,1987: House Speaker Jim Wright (D-TX) continued to negotiate with Nicaragua, completely going around the White House.